 Fully Dimable, such as an slow dim of an hour on or off when using the AquaRay Controllers (sold separately, but NOT necessary for use of lights).
 Standard household timers can be used for simple on/off cycles.

-The Aqua Ray lights can be paired with T2 Fluorescent lights, T5s or with SHO Lights for larger tanks.
+The Aqua Ray lights can be paired with PAR 38 LEDs, T2, or T5 Fluor. lights.

 The Aqua Ray can be used all by itself, however the above suggestions allow for a less costly application and as well allow for mixing of different lighting types benefits.

-All AquaRay LEDs are Complete WITHPower Supply, Mounting Brackets, etc.
+All Solid State AquaRay LEDs are Complete WITH Power Supply, Mounting Brackets, etc.

 Additional power supplies, even controllers are NOT required for operation (controllers are for additional features)